-Figure 11: Pneumatic solenoid housing and control board.

-III.
-SOFTWARE DESIGN

-SubjuGator 8's software stack (Figure 12) is built on the Robot Operating System (ROS) Hydro.
+Figure 11: Pneumatic solenoid housing and control board III.
+SOFTWARE DESIGN SubjuGator 8's software stack (Figure 12) is built on the Robot Operating System (ROS) Indigo.
 ROS is an open source framework that combines many libraries, simulators, and algorithms useful for robots and defines a simple publish/subscribe communication framework to allow for easy interoperation.
 By porting our existing algorithms to ROS, we gained access to its vehicle-agnostic logging, visualization, and debugging tools.
-Similarly, we strove to keep our in-house algorithms as general as possible, and through ROS, were able to use several SubjuGator algorithms on PropaGator, our university's entry into the RoboBoat competition.
-After RoboSub 2013, we made our repositories public to the greater ROS community in hopes that other projects would make use of them and are now in the process of documenting them to encourage external use.
+Similarly, we strove to keep our in-house algorithms as general as possible, and through ROS, were able to use SubjuGator algorithms several on PropaGator, our university's entry into the RoboBoat competition and NaviGator, UF's entry for Maritime RobotX 2016.
+After RoboSub 2013, we made (and have continued to make) our repositories public to the greater ROS community in hopes that other projects would make use of them and are now in the process of documenting them to encourage external use.